Populate the Catalog

 //*

-This suite of sample programs describes how to Identify, Document and Define a Key Sequenced Data Set (VSAM, KSDS) .
-Once the VSAM, KSDS is identified and documented the process for creating a catalog entry and copying the data into the pre-defined directory is discussed.
+This suite of sample programs describes how to Identify, Document and Define a Key Sequenced Data Set (VSAM, KSDS) Once the VSAM, KSDS is identified and documented the process for creating a catalog entry and copying the data into the pre-defined directory is discussed.

 This category is reserved as a "Catch-All" for files and/or data sets that are typically used for specialized purposes on the mainframe.
 They may be critical to the application or used for debugging, tracking and tracing purposes.

-If User Job 1 is specifies it will be submitted before the generated or override job is submitted.
+If User Job 1 is specified it will be submitted before the generated or override job is submitted.
 If User Job 2 is specified it will be submitted after the generated or override job is submitted.
 The following is an example of a user-coded JCL member that is very similar to the generated JCL that would be used to create a catalog entry for a VSAM, ESDS.

 //ES128CJ1 JOB SIMOTIME,CLASS=1,MSGCLASS=0,NOTIFY=CSIP1